 Will campers and Counselors discuss gender identity at camp?

 Maybe!
 It’s difficult to predict what topics of conversation will arise as campers and Counselors share about their lives and faith.
 We do not have any kind of gender identity curriculum, but if gender identity comes up in conversation, we do not feel it is off limits, just as race, ethnicity, religion, and other topics are not off limits when discussed with respect and authenticity.
-Counselors receive training on how to lead age-appropriate conversations, prevent and respond to bullying, and keep the focus of storytelling on campers, not Counselors.
+Counselors receive training on how to lead age-appropriate conversations, prevent and respond to bullying, and (if necessary) refocus everyone’s attention toward camp.

 Do other camps have policies like these?